5 ways to manage your weight during pregnancy

 So don’t deny yourself that ice cream sundae, just don’t make it a daily habit.

-Related: 5 Ways to Bring the Sexy Back into your Relationship
+Related: 5 Ways to Bring the Sexy Back into Your Relationship

 Exercise

-Exercise during pregnancy is not only beneficial for a healthy weight gain, but it also offers many other physical and mental health benefits.
+Exercise during pregnancy is not only beneficial for healthy weight gain, but it also offers many other physical and mental health benefits.

 Not only does exercise provide health benefits for you and your baby, but it may also benefit your mental health.

-Exercise during pregnancy can also help you sleep better, lower your stress level and help prepare your body for birth.
+Exercise during pregnancy can also help you sleep better, lower your stress level, and help prepare your body for birth.

 Exercise is not always safe during pregnancy.
 It is important to clear any activity first with your healthcare provider to make sure it is safe for you and your baby-to-be.